-Now that the 2 most common styles of rockers have been established, lets move on to rocker arm ratio.
+Now that the two most common styles of rockers have been established, let us move on to the rocker arm ratio.
 Rocker Arm Ratio is the length of the valve side of the rocker arm to the center (or pivot point) of the rocker arm divided by the length of the Cam or Pushrod side to the center of the rocker arm.
 Typically the valve side is longer than the pushrod or cam side, so the rocker arm will "multiply" its motion by its Rocker Ratio.
-This ratio is typically in the range of 1.6 to 1.7, meaning that for each .100" of pushrod or cam motion you would get .160" to .170" of valve motion.
-Changing the rocker arm ratio on your engine will have a direct effect on your camshaft lift specifications.
+This ratio is typically in the range of 1.6 to 1.7, meaning that for each .100" of pushrod or cam motion, you would get .160" to .170" of valve motion.
+Changing the rocker arm ratio on your engine will directly affect your camshaft lift specifications.
 The higher the ratio rocker you use, the more valve lift you will see.

 For instance, the Ford Racing "E" cam part number M-6250-E303 is based on a 1.6 roller rocker and has a lift of .498".
 If you change your rockers to a 1.7 roller rocker arm, it will change that lift to .529" just by swapping rocker arms.
 This is an easy way to modify your cam specs but must be used with caution.
 You can't just blindly throw larger ratio rockers on your current setup to achieve more lift.
 You have to make sure that the rest of your setup (springs, retainers, valve-train geometry, etc.) will function properly with this change.

 After installation, check clearance of rocker arms to valve covers.
 Failure to do so may result in damage to valve covers or valvetrain.
 This will vary from brand to brand and is always a good practice regardless of the application.